plushycat/EssentialsXTPHook/README.md

 Adds click functionality to TPA requests for EssentialsX

 ## Adds a clickable [✔] and [✘] to the `/tpa` and `/tpahere` requests sent via EssentialsX.
+### Also comes with configurable sounds to notify players of teleport requests, as well as while accepting and rejecting them.

 # Requires EssentialsX to run!!